NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 ## Model overview

 BERT, or Bidirectional Encoder Representations from Transformers, is a new method of pre-training language representations which obtains state-of-the-art results on a wide array of Natural Language Processing (NLP) tasks.
 This model is based on the [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805) paper.
-NVIDIA's implementation of BERT is an optimized version of the [Hugging Face implementation](https://github.com/huggingface/pytorch-pretrained-BERT), leveraging mixed precision arithmetic and Tensor Cores on Volta V100 GPUs for faster training times while maintaining target accuracy.
+NVIDIA's implementation of BERT is an optimized version of the [Hugging Face implementation](https://github.com/huggingface/pytorch-pretrained-BERT), leveraging mixed precision arithmetic and Tensor Cores on Volta V100 and Ampere A100 GPUs for faster training times while maintaining target accuracy.

 This repository contains scripts to interactively launch data download, training, benchmarking and inference routines in a Docker container for both pre-training and fine-tuning for tasks such as question answering.
 The major differences between the original implementation of the paper and this version of BERT are as follows: